 Cynthia Kerson, executive director of the International Society for Neurofeedback and Research, an advocacy group for practitioners, estimates that 7,500 mental health professionals in the United States offer neurofeedback and that more than 100,000 Americans have tried it over the past decade.

 The treatment is gaining attention from mainstream researchers, including some former skeptics.
 In recent years, several non-blind, randomized clinical trials have shown a medium-to-large benefit from neurofeedback for subjects with ADHD.

-Last May, the Journal of Attention Disorders published results from the first study of neurofeedback for ADHD to be funded by the National Institute of Mental Health.
+Recently, the Journal of Attention Disorders published results from the first study of neurofeedback for ADHD to be funded by the National Institute of Mental Health.
 The pilot study, with 36 subjects, was intended to see whether a larger trial was feasible and necessary, and the conclusion was that both were the case.
 The study's authors, led by L. Eugene Arnold, M.D., an emeritus professor of psychiatry at Ohio State, are now seeking funds for a large, double-blind study.

 In an interview, Arnold noted that there had been "quite a bit of improvement" (as reported by parents and teachers) in the behavior of many of the children in the pilot study who had received genuine neurofeedback as opposed to a sham treatment.